Secure CheckoutPersonal information is secured with SSL technology.

 - Paperback ISBN:

-Vice-Dean, Governance and Secretary of the Faculty of Health Services, University of Ottawa, Canada
+Professor in the Interdisciplinary School of Health Sciences, University of Ottawa, Canada

-Dr. McLeary is a mental health and gerontological nurse, working with research teams and service providers with a focus on health and social care for older people and their families.
-Her research and practice emphasizes improving gerontology and geriatrics education in the health professions.
-She is the co-author of Ebersole and Hess’ Gerontological Nursing and Healthy Aging in Canada, 2e to be published by Elsevier in 2018.
+Dr. McCleary is a mental health and gerontological nurse, working with research teams and service providers with a focus on health and social care for older people and their families.
+Her research includes developing and evaluating methods to improve gerontology and geriatrics education in the health professions.
+She is the co-author of Ebersole and Hess’ Gerontological Nursing and Healthy Aging in Canada, 2e and co-editor of Ross-Kerr and Woods’ Canadian Nursing: Issues and Perspectives, 6e to be published in 2021.

-Adjunct Professor, Chair in Primary Care, Department of Family Medicine, University of Alberta, Canada
+Professor, Alberta Health Services Chair in Primary Care Research, Department of Family Medicine, University of Alberta, Canada